 One of the best reasons to venture beyond Sorrento is to sample the two-Michelin starred food of Alfonso Iaccarino and his son Ernesto.
 And to really enjoy it, you might as well book a room.
 Each has been styled (by the same team behind La Minervetta) in a delicious combination of bright and pastel colours.
 The garden and pool are very restful, and the reception area charming, but really you’re just biding your time until dinner, the ingredients for which are harvested from Iaccarino’s organic farm in the Punta Campanella.
 If you’re inspired, cooking classes are also available.

 Slap-bang in the centre of Sorrento, Jannuzzi is a family-run boutique B&B that was designed by local architect/designer Marco de Luca (of La Minervetta fame).
 With a dazzling palette of yellow, white and black, rooms are stylish and spacious, some with terraces, and there’s an apartment complete with its own terrace, kitchen and, er, exercise bike.
-Breakfasts, including daily baked pastries, on the terrace are something else.
+Breakfasts, including freshly baked pastries, on the terrace are something else.
 The location is perfect for local shopping, restaurants and bars, and it’s a short walk to the port for boat trips.

-A mile for the centre of Sorrento, this wonderful Modernist creation, set within a park, was dreamt up by Giò Ponti.
+A mile from the centre of Sorrento, this wonderful Modernist creation, set within a park, was dreamt up by Giò Ponti.
 One of Italy's most important architects, Ponti designed the 'Superleggera' (a 'super-light' chair that a child could pick up) and the iconic Pirelli building in Milan, and here at Parco, he created everything from the furniture to the floor tiles, which are all set differently to create unique designs in each room.
-A wonderfully fresh marine palette of blue and white extends throughout, from the simple rooms to the restaurant and the lovely seawater pool.
+A wonderfully fresh palette of blue and white extends throughout, from the simple rooms to the restaurant and the lovely seawater pool.

-Another very cool looking hotel, 4-star Aminta has retained its 1960s styling in the common areas, including a wonderful curved central staircase, wide windows, and tiled flooring.
+Another very cool looking hotel, the four-star Aminta has retained its 1960s styling in the common areas, including a wonderful curved central staircase, wide windows, and tiled flooring.
 It’s a little way out of Sorrento (there's a shuttle bus) but, perched on a hillside, the hotel has great views of the Bay of Naples and Vesuvius.
 Rooms, while not exactly cutting-edge, are clean and comfortable.
 There's an on-site restaurant and bar, and the terraces are lovely for lunch, dinner and cocktails.
 Around the fabulous heated pool there’s summer entertainment, and plenty of excursions are available.